adigavhane1013/adigavhane1013/README.md

 - Retrieval-Augmented Generation (RAG)
 - LLM-based assistants and agents
 - Workflow automation using APIs and orchestration tools
-- Backend reliability, structure, and scalability

 ---

 ### 🤝 Open To

-- AI / GenAI backend projects
+- AI / GenAI projects
 - Automation and agent-based systems
 - Practical AI tools used by real users